-Grown for the leaves, Sorrel is not widely used in kitchens in Australia, it is perhaps an underrated plant in many peoples eyes.
+Grown for the leaves, Sorrel (Rumex) are not widely used in kitchens in Australia, it is perhaps an underrated plant in many peoples eyes.
 It was once used widely in soups and stews, however it was also seen as a bit of a weed.

 Used in many recipes and it is said to go well with eggs as well as fish.

-It is worth remembering that a few varieties of Sorrel are available, the French version (R scutatus) has a milder flavour than (R. acetosa)
+It is worth remembering that a few varieties of Sorrel are available, the French version (R scutatus) has a milder flavour than (R. acetosa).
+The red veined Rumex sanguineus is also very popular.

 Sorrel is a useful herb that will grow to over .5m with deep roots.
 Try a cool shaded part of the garden to stop sorrel from becoming bitter and ‘bolting’.
 Plant seeds in spring.